tux2603/recipes/recipes/main_dishes/friedPizzaBalls.md

 - place the dough balls in the oil until they are browned and start to float
 - place on a tray to cool, serve with spaghetti sauce

+---

+- _note_: leftover pizza balls can be frozen and reheated in a 400° oven for 12 minutes
+- _note_: panko bread crumbs make a nice crispy shell, it took a bit less than one box per recipe

 <!-- Tags:
 - pizza
 - pepperoni